mohanraj1980/AZ500-Lab/Instructions/Labs/Module_2/LAB_05_NSGs.md

 ### Task 6:  Create virtual machines

-1. Select **+ Create a resource** found on the upper, left corner of the Azure portal.
+1. Select **+ Create a resource** found on the upper left corner of the Azure portal.
 2. Select **Compute**, and then select **Windows Server 2016 Datacenter**.
 3. Enter, or select, the following information, and accept the defaults for the remaining settings: